sharafian/ilp-plugin-xrp-asym/README.md

-# ILP Plugin XRP Asymmetric
+# ILP Plugin XRP Asym
 > An XRP paychan plugin allowing for a server that takes many connections and a
 > lightweight client